By Peter Mosiondz, Jr. for CoinWeek …..

 Bag marks, on the other hand, are mint-made and therefore very natural.
-They are the result of a coin falling from the coining press into a bin with others of the same denomination.
-Then the coins in the bins are bagged thus creating another situation where the coins are clashing one against the other.
+They are the result of a coin falling from the coining press into a bin with other coins of the same denomination.
+Then the coins in the bins are bagged, creating another situation where they are clashing one against the other.
 Finally, as the bags are moved from one location to the next, additional contact is made.

 An experienced and trained eye will be able to easily distinguish between a man-made scratch and a bag mark.
-If you are in doubt visit your friendly dealer and ask to be shown the difference.
+If you are in doubt, visit your friendly neighborhood coin dealer and ask to be shown the difference.
 Anything mint-made will not be a factor in the price unless the bag marks are very severe.
-I have seen some U.S. Morgan dollars that were so heavily bag marked that Miss Liberty seemed to have a bad case of chicken pox.
-An MS-60 silver dollar may show numerous, and possibly unattractive, bag marks but then again, if it is properly graded, the asking price should be commensurate with the coin’s appearance or “eye appeal”.
+I have seen some Morgan silver dollars that were so heavily bag marked that Miss Liberty seemed to have a bad case of chicken pox.
+An MS60 silver dollar may show numerous and possibly unattractive bag marks, but then again, if it’s properly graded, then the asking price should be commensurate with the coin’s appearance or “eye appeal”.

 You may encounter the term “dig” as a descriptor of a bag mark.
 This is not necessarily so.
-A dig is most usually the result of one coin’s edge banging into another coin’s surface and producing what a first glance may resemble a pronounced bag mark.
-It is, as the name implies, a dig.
-It is still mint-made and the price should reflect this fact.
+A dig is most usually the result of one coin’s edge banging into another coin’s surface and producing what at first glance may resemble a pronounced bag mark.
+It is, as the name implies, a “dig”.
+Nevertheless, it is still mint-made and the price should reflect this fact.

 A commonly seen situation, especially with uncirculated coins, is that of artificial toning.
 This is an attempt, usually very transparent, to make some sort of attractive “rainbow” colouration or other colour effect.
 This method is sometimes used to cover a defect such as a dig or scratch.
 “Dipping” is another prevalent method of trying to enhance a coin’s appearance by making it brilliant.